redballoonio/video-plugin/readme.txt

 **These options may also be set:**

+**Dispay type**

+`type="embed/modal/gallery" (default: "embed")`

+Changes how the video is output on the site:
+* "embed" outputs the video inline with the content and allows it to respond as the screen size changes.
+* "modal" outputs the video thumbnail inline with the content.
+Clicking the thumbnail opens up a modal window ontop of the page where the video plays.
+Options for the modal can be set witht the `modal_options` attribute.
+This option doesn't work with videos brought in using the `iframe_url` attribute.
+* "gallery" outputs the videos in a gallery.
+One of the videos appears like the embed option.
+The options for the gallery can be set using the `gallery_options` attribute.
+This option doesn't work with videos brought in using the `iframe_url` attribute.

+**Show or hide the title**

 `title="show/hide" (default: "show")`

 Whether to show or hide the video's title (only works with videos added as a custom post).

+**Add custom styles to the title**

 `title_style="[css-class]" (default: blank)`

-Css class that gets added to the title to apply multiple custom styles.
+css class that gets added to the title to apply multiple custom styles.
 Can be used for styling the title.
-"Overlayed" is built in, which makes the title absolutely positioned in the bottom left hand corner of the video.
+"Overlaid" is built in, which makes the title absolutely positioned in the bottom left hand corner of the video.

+**Show or hide the thumbnail**

 `thumbnail="show/hide" (default: "show")`

 Shows or hides the custom thumbnail.
 If the video is brought in using the `youtube_id` attribute, or the video post has no featured image, then the youtube default image will be used.
 No thumbnail image will be shown when using the `iframe_url` attribute.

-`type="embed/modal/gallery" (default: "embed")`

-Changes which type of video is brought in. "embed" or "modal" can be used with or without a video page set up.
-Gallery requires the videos be added by the id attribute.
-If you are adding the video using the `iframe_url` attribute then you must use the embed option.
+**Display options for Modals**

 `modal_options="[options]" (default: empty)`